lyteword/chspurgeon-tod/volume-4/psalm-89.md

 2\.The echo, "Amen and amen."
 Amen, says the church on earth—says the church in heaven—say the angels of God—says the whole holy and happy universe—says eternity past and eternity to come.

-## WORK UPON THE EIGHTY-NINTH PSALM
+## Works Upon The Eighty-Ninth Psalm

 In the Works of John Boys, folio, pp. 805-9, there is an Exposition of a portion of this Psalm.